tjmckinley/MetaWards/doc/source/features.rst

     `Analysis of a simulation <https://uq4covid.github.io/vignettes/metawards_plot>`__
     run that used MetaWards to chart disease spread across England and Wales.

-MetaWards is a geographic SIR-based epidemic modelling program.
-The software models individuals who reside in a home ward (e.g. as in an electoral ward in the UK) and who, optionally commute to a work ward.
+MetaWards is a SIR-based metapopulation disease modelling program.
+The software models individuals who move as metapopulations between home wards and work (or play) wards.
+This is a highly flexible program, that can model custom geographies, networks, diseases and demographics.
+For more information, take a look at the
+:doc:`quick start guide <quickstart/index>`.

 The program is designed to enable researchers to model how an infection may spread, and what impact different control measures or individual